StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 3 - FIDE Country Codes/README.md

 # 📚 Introduction

 The thirds step has us scraping a table of FIDE Country Codes from this [URL](https://www.olimpbase.org/help/help41.html).
-This is a handy table to convert the `Country` column values over to more interpretable values.
+This is a handy table to convert the `Country` column values over to more interpretable values in Step 4.

 If you want to: